magento/knowledge-base/src/best-practices/general/upgrade-plan-checklist-for-magento-commerce.md

 ▢    Confirm that all extensions and customizations are compatible.

-▢    Review and update the post launch playbook, to use if issues are discovered during or after upgrade.
+▢    Review and update the post-launch playbook; to be used if issues are discovered during or after the upgrade.

  **Post Deployment**